olebole/python-cpl/doc/install.rst

   cd ..
   python TestRecipe.py

+Compiling the test recipe needs an installed CPL development environment.
 The tests may print a memory corruption detection by glibc.
 This is normal, since the tests also check this behaviour in the recipe.